SFC Sean Gittens

 Upon returning home, SFC Gittens started experiencing headaches and other head-injury related symptoms before having a brain aneurysm and a subsequent stroke which left him paralyzed and non-communicative.

 Treated at multiple hospitals, both military and civilian, SFC Gittens now receives care from trained medical personnel in his home.
 SFC Gittens and his wife Sharon have four children and they enjoy spending time together as a family.
 Prior to his injuries Sean enjoyed basketball, swimming and music.
 He also loved playing games with his family.
+In 2018, Sharon graduated from Helms College as the Salutatorian of her class.

 Sharon says the entire family enjoys including Sean in their activities whenever possible, and continues to participate in the things together that he enjoyed before his injury.
 She is grateful to be living in a home adapted to Sean’s injuries.
 “Thank you for all that you do to support our men and women who risk their lives for our freedom.
 The assistance of receiving a specially adapted home from Homes For Our Troops eliminates many of our daily challenges and gives Sean the freedom to have access to his entire home…he is able to interact more with our family.”